 Although the Group believes it is taking adequate precautions to respect users' privacy, it is possible that some users could object to the collection and analysis of their behavioral history information, or that legal restrictions could be placed on these activities.
-Such objections or restrictions could damage the Group's brand image or prevent the Group from selling behavioral targeting advertising and Interest Match[TM] in the future, which could have a detrimental impact on the Group's a.
-Inadequate internal controls could affect business operations or result in higher operating expenses.
+Such objections or restrictions could damage the Group's brand image or prevent the Group from selling behavioral targeting advertising and Interest Match[TM] in the future, which could have a detrimental impact on the Group's business results.